termsurfback/star.tree/readme.md

 See the License for the specific language governing permissions and limitations under the License.

-### TuneBond
+### NerdBond

-This is being developed by the folks at [TuneBond](https://tune.bond), a California-based project for helping humanity master information and computation.
-Find us on [Twitter](https://twitter.com/tunebond), [LinkedIn](https://www.linkedin.com/company/tunebond), and [Facebook](https://www.facebook.com/tunebond).
-Check out our other [GitHub projects](https://github.com/tunebond) as well!
+This is being developed by the folks at [NerdBond](https://nerd.bond), a California-based project for helping humanity master information and computation.
+Find us on [Twitter](https://twitter.com/nerdbond), [LinkedIn](https://www.linkedin.com/company/nerdbond), and [Facebook](https://www.facebook.com/nerdbond).
+Check out our other [GitHub projects](https://github.com/nerdbond) as well!